HybridDog/treecapitator/README.md

 * Test if pine trees are different on v6 and non-v6 mapgen
 * Add a priority and priority condition to allow handling cone pine trees differently
+* Get rid of the cutting_leaves arguments because the problem is fixed in minetest